heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 platform define principals differently, and the translation mechanism between the two identities is implemented differently by each Resource Server platform.
-This lack of standardization is not merely inconvenient; it is a rich source of privilege escalation attacks when both the workload platform and the Resource Server platform are multi-tenanted.
+This lack of standardization is not merely inconvenient; it is a rich source of privilege escalation attacks.
+This is particularly true when both the workload platform and the Resource Server platform are multi-tenanted.

-Therefore, the following recommendations apply to configurations that control the "identity exchange" step that controls the translation of the workload JWT to a Resource Server identity:
+The following recommendations apply to configurations that control the "identity exchange" step that controls the translation of the workload JWT to a Resource Server identity:

 1. The configuration SHOULD rely on a JWT issuing key bound to a single tenant of the workload platform, rather than a platform-wide JWT issuing key.
-2. The configuration SHOULD use specific JWT claims to prevent any JWT signed by the JWT Issuer from being used to impersonate any Resource Server identity.
+2. The configuration SHOULD use specific JWT claims to prevent any JWT signed by the JWT Issuer from being used to impersonate any Resource Server principal.
-3. The configuration SHOULD NOT rely on claims that can be controlled by an attacker.
+3. The configuration SHOULD NOT rely on JWT claims that can be controlled by an attacker.
+4. The configuration SHOULD NOT permit the transcription of JWT claims to the Resource Server principal without performing additional validation.

 The security considerations in section 8 of [RFC7521] generally apply.
 As bearer tokens, stolen JWTs are particularly valuable to attackers: